AspectOfJerry/BapUtils/README.md

 # BapUtils

-Welcome to BapUtils, a Hypixel Skyblock mod that we will work on this summer.
+Welcome to BapUtils, a Hypixel Skyblock mod with random utility features.

 This is our first Minecraft mod for Hypixel Skyblock, so if there are any bugs or issues with the mod, please open an issue on
 GitHub or contact us on Discord (@tomassy or @jerrydev).

-For more information, please see <https://bap.jerrydev.dev>. <https://jerrydev.net/bap> will be available later.
+For more information, please visit <https://bap.jerrydev.dev>. <https://jerrydev.net/bap> will be available later.

 ## Features (TBD)